YeetSoftware/SV-Wrapper/README.md

 License: AGPL 3.0

-Support: DM me on Discord, fruitcake5#0336 but dont expect much
+Support/Bugs: DM me on Discord, fruitcake5#0336 but dont expect much

 ⚠️ it is expected that you are familiar with Node.js ⚠️